Happiness comes in many shades—the two main ones are Pleasure and Joy.

-- Accepting or even seeking out opportunities for newer or tougher tasks.
+- Accepting or even seeking opportunities for newer or tougher tasks.

 - Setting targets to finish your work better and faster than ever before.

-And as your work-hours start to “fly” instead of being hammered out by the clock hands, you could see other positive fallout – as less procrastination, more popularity, and higher chances of promotion.
+And as your work hours begin to “fly” instead of being hammered out by the clock hands, you may notice other benefits such as decreased procrastination, increased popularity, and a higher likelihood of promotion.

-- Live a life of purpose—one that’s meaningful to you, avoid being influenced by external rewards.
+- Live a life of purpose—one that’s meaningful to you, and avoid being influenced by external rewards.

 - Get your mind off the giant wheels of overthinking and anxiety, start to focus your attention on the present moment, being mindful of your present environment.

-- Go into flow frequently, do more of what captivates you.
+- Go into flow frequently, and do more of what captivates you.

 - “Don’t let the noise of others’ opinions drown out your own inner voice.” — Steve Jobs.

 So, turn off the TV and get off the online social grid.
-Instead, engage with your friends, read up a book, write something, or challenge yourself to an activity which can get you “in the zone”.
-Those who repeatedly invite flow experiences into their lives tend to be happier.
+Instead, engage with your friends, read up a book, write something, or challenge yourself to an activity that can get you “in the zone.”

 And, by the way, don’t try to find flow all the time.
 Rather, focus on finding joy in many other ways, instead of falling into the pleasure trap.